 When the safety of your Wi-Fi network is on the line, there is no one method that’s going to keep you protected forever.
 Instead, embrace a multi-layered approach to security, with various services all working together to keep your system safe and secure.

 Flaws in firmware can be exploited by hackers.
 Those flaws turn into extreme vulnerabilities.
-One such danger was a breach that allowed hackers to access login credentials, emails, and credit card information.
+One such danger was a breach that allowed hackers to access login credentials, emails, and credit card information6.

-It’s vital to keep updating your router periodically.
+It’s vital to update your router periodically.
 Remember, most routers don’t take automatic updates, so this is something you’ll have to do manually.

 Use a Firewall